David

 But tonight, as he walked back from dinner with Dorian, Amara, and Constanza, he felt like a background character in someone else’s story.

-Amara and Dorian trailed ahead while David and Constanza fell into step behind them, the gravel crunching softly beneath their shoes.
+Amara and Dorian walked ahead while David and Constanza fell into step behind them, the gravel crunching softly beneath their shoes.

-He walked beside her, hands deep in his coat pockets, telling a half-embarrassed story about falling asleep during a lecture and dreaming that the professor asked him a question mid-snore.
+He told a half embarrassed story about falling asleep during a lecture and dreaming that the professor asked him a question mid-snore.

-As they reached the path to her dorm, David took a few playful steps ahead, then turned around and began walking backwards, his gaze finding hers.
-His grin stretched slowly, warm and easy.
+As they reached the path to her dorm, David took a few playful steps ahead, then turned around and walked backwards.

 “You know,” he said, voice low and teasing, “you laugh way too easily at my jokes.
 I’m starting to think you’ve got a crush.”